How AI Will Fuel Next-Gen Merchandising Decision Support Systems

 Next-Gen Merchandising Solutions And Capabilities

 Next-Gen merchandising solutions and capabilities rely on AI augmentation to improve decision-making.
-These solutions have many capabilities that make them a powerful tool for retailers, including:
+These solutions have many capabilities that make them powerful tools for retailers, including:

 Granularity and Scale

-Next-Gen AI augmentation tools give retailers the opportunity to integrate many personalized assortments across different customer segments, store formats, and channels while still--and this is key--having the ability to identify meaningful patterns and trends underscoring customer demand.
+Next-Gen AI augmentation tools allow retailers to integrate many personalized assortments across different customer segments, store formats, and channels while still--and this is key--having the ability to identify meaningful patterns and trends underscoring customer demand.

 Demand Forecasting as an Underlying Driver

-Customer demand at the category, item, and attribute level are fundamental drivers of assortment decisions.
+Customer demand at the category, item, and attribute levels is fundamental to assortment decisions.
 Next-Gen AI tools greatly enhance forecasting measures in terms of accuracy and efficiency.

 Attribute-Based Assortment Planning

 Retailers will be able to understand what attributes are driving current customer demand.
-For example, retailers can filter information according to product color, ingredients, brand, special features, benefits, etc., and understand which specific SKUs are the most in-demand.
-This information is available in next-gen tools, making product selection and switching easier to manage.
+For example, retailers can filter information according to product color, ingredients, brand, special features, benefits, etc., and understand which specific SKUs are the most in demand.
+This information is available in next-gen tools, making managing product selection and switching easier.

 Intelligence-Based Store Clustering

 Store clusters are not created based simply on sales volume.
-Rather, it’s like-customer segments and volume-independent customer demand that should be the focus.
-Retailers can rely on AI capabilities to base store clusters with greater accuracy
+Rather, like-customer segments and volume-independent customer demand should be the focus.
+Retailers can rely on AI capabilities to base store clusters with greater accuracy.

 Scenario Modeling and Comparisons